Creating a Virtual Cloud Network

 - Private Subnet CIDR Block: Enter a valid CIDR block for the subnet.
 The value must be within the VCN's CIDR block and not overlap with the public subnet's CIDR block.
 For example: 10.0.1.0/24.

 - Accept the defaults for any other fields.

 - Click Next.

-- Review the list of resources that the workflow will create for you.
-Notice that the workflow will set up security list rules and route table rules to enable basic access for the VCN.
+- Review the list of resources that the wizard will create for you.
+Notice that the wizard will set up security list rules and route table rules to enable basic access for the VCN.

-- After the workflow completes, click View Virtual Cloud Network.
+- After the components are created, click View Virtual Cloud Network.